How to Fix Sleep Mode Battery Drain on Windows 11 — Complete Step-by-Step Guide

 2. Expand USB settings > USB selective suspend setting.

-3. Set both options to Disabled.
+3. Set both “On battery” and “Plugged in” to Disabled.

-What is USB Selective Suspend?
+What Is USB Selective Suspend?

 Steps: